-Microsoft Access: Working with Information in Your Database
+Microsoft Access 2010: Working with Information in Your Database

 The real power of a computer based database is the ability to easily and quickly extract relevant subsets of information held in database tables through the use of search criteria.

-This one-day course follows on from the Microsoft Access: Designing and Creating Your Database course showing how information can be filtered and how queries can be constructed to extract the relevant records of information as well as summarise information held in related tables.
+This one-day course follows on from the Microsoft Access 2010: Designing and Creating Your Database course showing how information stored in a table, or a set of related tables, can be filtered and how queries can be constructed and used to extract relevant records of information as well as summarise information held in database tables.

 By the end of this course you will be able to: